-He was in my mid-thirties when he decided to do something about his job, his financial situation, so he attended night school at Austin Community College.
-Thanks to his college education, Amilcar was able to enter an Information Technology career.
+He was in his mid-thirties when he decided to improve his life and his financial situation.
+Amilcar attended night school at Austin Community College and later went to Texas State University.
+Thanks to his education, he entered an Information Technology career.
 He retired as a computer system engineer at the young age of fifty-nine from a large corporation based out of San Antonio, Texas.

 Six months after he retired, his mother passed away at age eighty-six.
 She had health issues and Amilcar thought himself prepared to lose her, but he was wrong.
 It was his mother that inspired him to write.
 Many years ago, Amilcar had two interesting dreams and discussed those dreams at length with his mother.
 She suggested he write them, but he never did.
 After his mother’s passing, he recalled his mother’s words.
 And now he writes.
 His mother’s memory has inspired him to begin another chapter in his life as a writer, storyteller and plans to write straight through his Golden Years.